Student Loan Repayment

 Cancellation or Discharge

 You must repay your loan even if you don’t complete your program, can’t find a job related to your program of study, or are unhappy with the education you paid for with your loan.
-However, the Department of Education will discharge (forgive) your loan if you become totally and permanently disabled, if you die, or if your school closes prior to you completing your program of study.
+However, the Department of Education will discharge (forgive) your loan if you become totally and permanently disabled, if you die, or if your school closes before you complete your program of study.

 You may also qualify for forgiveness for some or all of the loan balance after you have made 120 payments on a Direct Loan while employed in certain public service jobs (additional conditions apply).